AramidFinance/aramid-zerobridge-docs/getting-started/background.md

 * Seamless user interaction
 * Supports both EVM and AVM
-* Cryptographically Secure
+* Cryptographically secure
 * Multi-Signature validation and on chain verification
-* Permissionless Transfers
+* Permissionless transfers
+* Decentralised architecture

 `Next, we will perform such a transfer with paper money ...`